DataDog/yubikey/docs/troubleshooting.md

 ```

 Run `brew install bash`.
 The script is using a feature not that is not supported by the old macOS bash.

+## Key not recognized blocking code signing on PIN Entry

+This manifests as PIN Entry dialog prompting to insert the key in a perpetual loop.

+Run [gpg-gen-scdaemon-conf.sh](../gpg-gen-scdaemon-conf.sh), then `killall gpg-agent`.